Some regions have higher rates of HPV infections. In one province in South Africa, 74.6% of women have HPV.

 More recently, she wrote

-"US health policy preferences push achieving a high coverage rate of young women instead of relying on possible herd immunity from both sexes of a partially vaccinated population...On January 5th, 2013, I had the following email conversation with her:
+"US health policy preferences push achieving a high coverage rate of young women instead of relying on possible herd immunity from both sexes of a partially vaccinated population...and in April 2017, she wrote

 A majority of adolescents appear to participate in long chain networks of relationships...
 Interruption by HPV vaccination may reduce this spanning network into smaller isolated groups, thereby preventing a majority of HPV infections... young men are responsible for infection propagation twice as often as young women.
 Perhaps... to see a more cost-effective reduction in HPV infections, we should turn our attention to targeting boys before high school entry."